 Why should your child have to memorize his name?
 It’s like memorizing the name of the cab driver.
 He’s interesting to historians, because his career reveals a lot about life in the British Atlantic: the privateer piece is interesting.
 But that’s not in Our Virginia: the book has no argument about why you should remember his name: it’s not about heroism, or the “wanderlust of the Anglo Saxon race,” the kind of thing Theodore Roosevelt would have stressed: it’s not about the multinational Atlantic world.
 He was the captain: remember his name, here’s a picture of what he might have looked like but we have zero idea.

-My guess is he’s featured because of Christopher Newport University In Hampton Roads Va.2 I say this not to knock CNU, but to point out that that facts included in Our Virginia don’t have any reason for being there other than appeasement of some faction or other of the people who drew up Virginia’s “standards of learning,” the dreaded standardized test which has done so much to render history meaningless.
+My guess is he’s featured because of Christopher Newport University In Hampton Roads Va.[1.
+CNU was founded about the same time as GMU, where I teach.
+Let’s look at the record, shall we?
+George Mason co-authored the bill of rights.
+Christopher Newport had a steady gig sailing supplies to Jamestown.]
+I say this not to knock CNU, but to point out that that facts included in Our Virginia don’t have any reason for being there other than appeasement of some faction or other of the people who drew up Virginia’s “standards of learning,” the dreaded standardized test which has done so much to render history meaningless.
 Christopher Newport is a fact.
 Memorize it.
 Someone’s constituency has been appeased.

 The book does cover the hardships of Jamestown’s early years, and the discovery of tobacco: it mentions the first slaves and says they came from Angola, a fact recently uncovered.
 But it says nothing about indentured servitude.